 1. A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 2.5 (4.0 scale).

-2. A two- to three-page statement of intent (essay) that includes the following the educational and professional objectives and reasons for interest in a nontraditional study format.
+2. A two- to three-page statement of intent (essay) that includes the educational and professional goals, relevant background experience, and reasons for interest in the Multidisciplinary Studies, Nutrition Track Program.

 In addition, all applicants must review the Admission to a Graduate Program (http://ecatalog.buffalostate.edu/graduate/admission-graduate-program) section in the catalog.

 1. Completion of a minimum of 30 credit hours, comprising at least 15 hours of 600- and 700-level courses, including the master’s project.

 2. A maximum of 15 credit hours may be taken in a discipline that offers a master’s degree when the student does a master’s project (3 credits).

 3. A maximum of 18 credit hours may be taken in a discipline that does not offer a master’s degree.